 Students who ordered and paid for supplies are entitled to a refund if requested prior to the program starting.

 Refunds are processed in 45 days or less (usually 1-2 weeks).

 A student has the right to withdraw at any time.
 The refund policy for withdrawn or dismissed students is the same for all students.
 A student may withdraw from a Nurse Assistant program before the second day of class begins and apply the tuition to a subsequent program if they notify the school immediately and before the second day begins — but they will not receive any refund after the program begins.
 No refunds are offered after the second day of class begins.
 See Refund Policy above.

 Who can notify the school of a student’s intent to cancel a program or request a refund?

 ONLY the person who registered for the class, or signed the contract can notify the school of the cancellation.
-Once you register for a class and pay a deposit, the clock begins ticking.
-Once you know you are not going to attend the class, notify the school immediately and we will determine what refund if any is due you and it will be refunded timely.
 Only the student whose name is on the registration, or on the contract may notify the school of a decision to withdraw or to request a refund, even if another party PAID for the class.